ra1fh/ggvtogpx/README.rst

 The OVL ASCII (``ggv_ovl``) format was retired in 2022 in GPSBabel as well.
 The code imported into ggvtogpx is based on the GPSBabel code.

+The XML format was written from scratch in 2022.